fastily/jinja2html/README.md

   -p port               serve website on this port
   -i input_dir          The input directory (contianing jinja templates) to use.
 Defaults to the current working directory.
   -o output_dir         The output directory to write website output files to.
-Defaults to ./out -t template_dir       Shared templates directory (this must be a subfolder of the input directory).
-Defaults to ./templates --blacklist ignored_dir [ignored_dir ...]
+Defaults to ./out -t template_dir       Shared templates directory (relative path only, this must be a subfolder of the input directory).
+Defaults to templates
+  --blacklist ignored_dir [ignored_dir ...]
                         directories to ignore
 ```